anthonypdawson/divine-devops-universe/_posts/2025-04-11-greek_mythology_deprecated_services.md

 title: 'Greek Pantheon Microservices'
 date: 2025-04-11
 tags: [apollo, athena, hades, hera, hermes, legacy, logs, microservices, mythology, poseidon, zeus]
+summary: "A system status report on the Greek Pantheon microservices, highlighting issues, logs, and legacy modules."
 ---

 Dealing with legacy services.. what do you do with them?